holoviz/panel/doc/how_to/dataclass/ipywidget.md

 ## Create a Reactive Value from the Trait of an ipywidget

-Use `create_rx` to create a reactive value from the trait of an ipywidget.
+Use `to_rx` to create a reactive value from the trait of an ipywidget.

 ```{pyodide}
 import panel as pn